brubis13/PickPocket-Game/README.md

 E: Rob an NPC when nearby.

 Objective:
-Rob all NPCs (gray sprites) within 30 seconds.
+Rob all NPCs within 30 seconds.
 Avoid staying within 50 pixels of an NPC for more than 1 second, or you’ll explode.
 Once all NPCs are robbed, head to the escape door (center of the map) to proceed to the next stage.
 Game Over: